 • Include details of your TEFL certification and criminal background results.

 If you don’t have teaching experience then it is key to include any experience you have that can be related to teaching.
 For example, I worked in management before becoming a teacher and had experience in training and mentoring recruits.
 Public speaking, interacting with non-native English speakers and any mentoring/training is relevant.

 Where to find a teaching English job in Vietnam?

-- ESL Teaching in Vietnam
+ESL Companies to apply to in Vietnam

 Do I need to be in Vietnam to find a teaching job?

 No, you do not need to be in Vietnam to find a teaching English job – for visa reasons, it’s better if you are not so you can arrive on a business visa rather than a tourist visa.
 Interviews etc are often done over Skype in the ESL world so this is possible.